 - The user’s payments are extracted from the Moodle user profile field fees.
 Fees with not paid status are extracted.
 This data is used to show the payments required to be made by the user.

 We wrote a custom plugin called SriToniCashfreeAutoCollect to implement the following:

 - Settings for Cashfree API, other information such as permissible student categories, groups, etc.

 - Implement a BACS payment gateway that displays virtual account information and instructions for bank transfer.
 This data is extracted from user meta.

 - Webhook processing that is sent by Cashfree after any payment is collected

 - View special columns in the Orders page

 - View payments and reconciliation orders for any virtual account by clicking a custom column in the orders page using Cashfree API.

 - Reconcile payments and Orders on demand if webhook is not working.

-- Upon order completion, update the payments user profile field in Moodle with the new payment using Moodle REST API.
+- Upon order completion, update the payments user profile field as well as the fees user profile field in Moodle with the new payment using Moodle REST API.